valentinvogt/npde-summary/chapters/01.typ

 ] <thm:existence-minimizer-hilbert>

 Note that here, we use the bilinear form to define the norm
 $norm(u)_a = sqrt(a (u , u))$.
-The main point is that in (energy) minimization problems, the bilinear form of the quadratic minimization problem can be seen as the norm of some Sobolev space.
-This then leads to a solution if we check boundedness of the linear form.
+The main point is that we can see the bilinear form of the quadratic minimization problem as the norm of some Sobolev space.
+The above theorem guarantees that a solution exists in this space if the linear form is bounded.

 For checking boundedness we can often use Cauchy-Schwarz (@eq:cauchy-schwarz-integrals) and Poincaré-Friedrichs (@thm:poincare-friedrichs).